-Stock options and taxes
+Stock options and taxes - member advice

 Employee stock options allow the holder to purchase shares at the specified ("strike") price after a defined holding or vesting period.